View on GitHub

 Dogfooded daily by people who love building software

+Alloy products borrow from our 15 years experience bootstrapping profitable businesses against competitors who deploy VC resources to outspend us.
 Our company is run by a small dev team based in the Pacific Northwest that cut our teeth building an eBay alternative marketplace in 2007 that grew to become Bonanza.com.
 A few years later we were named “Best Bootstrapped Startup” by voters in Seattle 2.0.
-We love to build genre-bending products that serve entrepreneurs, developers, and productivity enthusiasts.
+Then, over the 2010s, we padded the trophy case with more awards, like:

 We’re fine being referred to as simply “Alloy” (like our logo), but we hate names that are hard to Google unambiguously, so we’ll generally refer to ourselves as “alloy.dev” when given the chance.